How to watch F1 testing 2020 in the UK: Formula One TV channel and live stream options

 Alternatively, Sky Sports F1 is also available to stream via the Now TV app which is available on PCs, mobiles, some smart TVs, as well as games consoles and the Now TV and Apple TV boxes.

-At the time of writing, a Sky Sports monthly pass on Now TV will cost £33.99 (but there is currently a deal on offer, charging £19.99 a month for 6 months).
+At the time of writing, a Sky Sports monthly pass on Now TV will cost £33.99.

 Meanwhile, a weekly pass is priced at £14.98 and finally, a day pass will set you back £9.98.